To measure and monitor the level of vancomycin in your blood

 Do some medicines interact badly with vancomycin?

 Some drugs do interact with vancomycin.
-Tell your health practitioner if you are taking any other medicines, especially aminoglycosides, amphotericin B, bacitracin, cisplatin, colistin, polymyxin B, or viomycin.
+Tell your healthcare practitioner if you are taking any other medicines, especially aminoglycosides, amphotericin B, bacitracin, cisplatin, colistin, polymyxin B, or viomycin.
 These drugs may increase risk of side effects including kidney toxicity or hearing loss.
-Also tell your health care provider if you take methotrexate because vancomycin can increase both its intended and side effects.